joelbarton-io/LS170/0_study_guide/http_request_response.md

 ### http requests

+  - made by: **client**

-  - consist of
+  - consist of...
     - 1. _method_: verbs (GET/POST) || nouns (OPTIONS/HEAD); specify the desired operation
     - 2. _path_: (`file/path/to/resource.html`)
     - 3. _version_: of protocol (`HTTP/1.1`)
     - 4. _headers_: optional; convey info re: request context so _server_ can tailor response
-    - 5. _body_: raw data (html webpage, `js`, raw files like photos, videos, etc...)
+    - 5. _body_: raw data (optional) (html webpage, `js`, raw files like photos, videos, etc...)

 ### http responses

-  - response consists of a _response line_, _headers,_ and a _body_

-  - _response line_ contains the _status code_, _status text_, and _version_
+  - made by: **server**

+  - consist of...
+    - 1. _version_: of protocol (`HTTP/1.1`)
+    - 2. _status code and message_: indicates if the request was successful or not, and why?
-  - HTTP response headers contain additional information about the response
+    - 3. _headers_: optional (?); contain additional information about the response

-    1. information about the type of encoding used to encrypt the data
+        - information about the type of encoding used to encrypt the data

-    2. name of the server
+        - name of the server
-    3. a new resource location if applicable (Location header), which helps the client redirect to the requested resource if it has been moved (`302`)'
+        - a new resource location if applicable (Location header), which helps the client redirect to the requested resource if it has been moved (`302`)'
-    4. content-type (i.e. text/html); helps client render data in a user-friendly way
+        - content-type (i.e. text/html); helps client render data in a user-friendly way

-  - The HTTP response body consists of the raw data for the requested resource (HTML of the webpage, images, videos, or audio files)
+    - 4. _body_: optional; raw data (html webpage, `js`, raw files like photos, videos, etc...)

 ## describe the HTTP request/response cycle

 thanks vahid

 ## what are status codes?  different types?